ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 #### Schema caching

 In the example above, both the schema and the defaults are defined outside the load function, on the top level of the module. **This is very important to make caching work.** The adapter is memoized (cached) with its arguments, so they must be kept in memory.
-Therefore, define the schema, options and eventual default values for the adapter on the top level of a module, so they always refer to the same object.
+Therefore, define the schema, options and potential default values for the adapter on the top level of a module, so they always refer to the same object.

 #### Optimized client-side validation